telerik/fiddler-everywhere-docs/rules-presets/filters/show-only-traffic-from-specific-processes.md

     com\.apple\.webkit|chrome|msedge
     ```

-    >tip The above example serves as a basic demonstration that can be easily modified.
-For example, you can change the negative **none of these conditions** to **any of these conditions**, effectively hiding the traffic for the processes specified in the regular expression (as demonstrated [here]({%slug adv_hide_specific_processes%})).
-The regular expression is also for demonstration purposes—in real life, you can create your own regex or directly use a string value with **Contains** or another string modifier.

 1. Create a **Do Not Show** action.

-    >important Note that the **Do Not Show** action is final, which means that no other action or active rule wplaced lower in the rules queue will be executed.
+    >important The **Do Not Show** action is final.
+No other action or active rule placed lower in the rules queue will be executed.

 This sample Fiddler rule hides all sessions except those coming from a Chromium-based browsers likke Microsoft Edge, or Google Chrome.